TrellixVulnTeam/swahilipython_SCMU/Doc/library/xmlrpc.server.rst

    If the optional *allow_dotted_names* argument is true and the instance does not have a :meth:`_dispatch` method, then if the requested method name contains periods, each component of the method name is searched for individually, with the effect that a simple hierarchical search is performed.
-The value found from this search is then called with the parameters from the request, and the return value is passed back to the client.
+The value found kutoka this search is then called with the parameters kutoka the request, and the return value is passed back to the client.

    .. warning::